tsautier/dovi_convert/ROADMAP.md

 # Project Roadmap

-This document outlines the planned future development for `dovi_convert`.
-*Note: This roadmap is subject to change based on user feedback and technical feasibility.*

-## Rewrite in Python
-- What started as a simple idea to quickly convert Dolby Vision files to Profile 7 has now turned into a 2000-line Bash script.
-- Not ideal.
-- Before implementing any new features (see below), the next big project is to completely re-write everything in Python.
-- This will make the script much more robust and easier to maintain.
-- It will also make it possible to implement features that are currently not possible with Bash.

-## Core Features
-- [x] **Automatic Dependency Management**
-    - Detect missing tools (ffmpeg, mkvtoolnix, dovi_tool).
-    - Auto-install via system package manager (Homebrew, apt, dnf, pacman).
-- [ ] **Enhanced Audio Support (Apple TV)**
-    - Add option to convert TrueHD Atmos tracks to EAC3 Atmos (using tools like `deezy`).
-    - Ensures full spatial audio compatibility on Apple TV and similar devices.
-    - Still investigating if this is possible (paid Dolby Vision encoder required).
-- [x] **Smart FEL Detection and Analysis**
-    - Automatically detect films where the Enhancement Layer significantly impacts brightness.
-    - Provide clear warnings or "Purist Grade" ratings during file scanning.
-    - Helps identify titles where conversion might lead to suboptimal tone mapping.
-- [ ] **Custom Output Path**
-    - Support `-o /path` flag to write converted files to a different directory.
-    - Enables automation workflows (Automator, watch folders) without re-trigger issues.

-## Docker & NAS Support
-### Phase 1: The Container
-- [ ] **Official Docker Image**
-    - Lightweight, plug-and-play container (Alpine Linux base).
-    - Pre-packaged with all dependencies (ffmpeg, dovi_tool, mkvtoolnix).
-    - Should work on any NAS supporting Docker (e.g. Unraid, TrueNAS, Synology, QNAP, etc.)
-    - Automated builds via GitHub Actions (Docker Hub & GHCR).

-### Phase 2: Web Interface (WebUI)
-- [ ] **Browser-Based Management**
-    - **Visual File Browser:** Navigate storage directly in the browser to find media.
-    - **Batch Selection:** Select multiple files or entire folders for processing.
-    - **Live Monitoring:** View real-time progress bars and conversation logs.
-    - **Backup Management:** Review and clean up backup files easily.
+This document outlines planned future development for `dovi_convert`.

+> **Note:** This roadmap is subject to change based on user feedback and technical feasibility.

+---

+## In Progress

+### Python Rewrite
+What started as a simple idea has grown into a 2000-line Bash script.
+Before adding major new features, the plan is to rewrite the core in Python for improved maintainability and robustness.

+---

+## Planned

+### Convert to HDR10
+New command to convert Complex FEL files to pure HDR10 instead of Profile 8.1, by stripping the Dolby Vision layers entirely and only retaining the HDR10 base layer.
+Useful for Complex FEL files where standard conversion would cause incorrect tone mapping.
+Includes optional backup of removed DV layers for future restoration.

+### Configurable Scan Samples for -scan
+Add `-samples N` flag to increase sampling during FEL analysis.
+Default remains 10; users can set 10-30 for taking more samples and improving the detection of brightness expansion - at the cost of longer processing time. `-inspect`remains the go to option for detailed analysis.

+### FEL Threshold Adjustment
+Reduce false positives in Complex FEL detection by adjusting the brightness threshold.
+Add `-threshold N` flag for power users who want to fine-tune detection sensitivity.

+### Docker Container
+Lightweight, plug-and-play container with all dependencies pre-packaged.
+Target platforms: Unraid, TrueNAS, Synology, QNAP, and any Docker-compatible NAS.
+Automated builds via GitHub Actions.

+### Custom Output Path
+Support `-o /path` flag to write converted files to a different directory.
+Enables automation workflows (Automator, watch folders) without re-trigger issues.

+---

+## Under Consideration

+### HDR10 Restoration from Backup
+Automated command to restore full Profile 7 FEL from HDR10 output + saved DV layer backups.
+Depends on "Convert to HDR10" feature.

+### Web Interface (Docker Phase 2)
+Browser-based management UI for NAS users: visual file browser, batch selection, live progress monitoring, and backup management.
+Depends on Docker container release.

+### TrueHD Atmos to EAC3 Atmos Conversion
+Convert TrueHD Atmos audio tracks to EAC3 Atmos for Apple TV compatibility.
+Feasibility still under investigation (may require paid Dolby encoder license).